John: Oh, we call 'em linebackers, or serial killers. Depends on whether they're professional or amateur.

-- United Football League (2007-2013): Prior to the launch of the Alliance of American Football in 2019, this was the most recent entry into the NFL competitor sweepstakes, it's remained largely low key and at the time of its demise featured only four teams in small markets.
-Has recently gained media attention for extending invitation to NFL players to play for them if the 2011 NFL lockout lasted until the regular season.
+- United Football League (2007-2013): Prior to the launch of the Alliance of American Football in 2019, this was the most recent entry into the NFL competitor sweepstakes, it remained largely low key and at the time of its demise featured only four teams in small markets.
+During the 2011 NFL lockout, it gained media attention for extending invitation to NFL players to play for them if the regular season had been delayed.
 This didn't happen.
-The most recent teams are in Virginia Beach, Virginia; Omaha, Nebraska; Las Vegas, Nevada and Sacramento, California.
-Not exactly football hotbedsnote , but each team has a small yet devoted fanbase.
+The final teams were in Virginia Beach, Virginia; Omaha, Nebraska; Las Vegas, Nevada and Sacramento, California.
+Not exactly football hotbedsnote , but each team had a small yet devoted fanbase.
 After the 2012 season was cut short, there were hopes that a 2013 season would take place, but the scheduled dates came and went.
-No official statement has been made about the league's future and the UFL is technically still in existence, but as the business licenses for all its teams have expired and said teams and the league itself have almost no staff on the payroll, it's generally assumed that the league will move on not with a bang, but with a whimper.
+No official statement was ever made about the league's future, and the UFL is technically still in existence, but as the business licenses for all its teams expired and said teams and the league itself have almost no staff on the payroll, the league moved on not with a bang, but with a whimper.